All Products

 Important

-Because your root account has high privileges, we recommend using a RAM user for API calls and routine O&M. For more information, see Overview of RAM users.
+Your root account has full permissions.
+Use a RAM user for API calls and routine O&M. For more information, see Overview.

 • Create a RAM user: Go to the Create User page.
 Specify the required information, select Permanent AccessKey for Access Configuration, then click OK.
 Save your AccessKey for later use.